Yunique33/sql-academy-solutions/english.md

 </details>

-58.Add a 5-star comment on housing located at 11218 Friel Place, New York on behalf of George Clooney [(link)](https://sql-academy.org/en/trainer/tasks/58)
+58. Add a 5-star comment on housing located at 11218 Friel Place, New York on behalf of George Clooney [(link)](https://sql-academy.org/en/trainer/tasks/58)

 <details>